Entergy : Insights > Storms | MarketScreener

 Hinds County

-As of this report, 1878 customers are without power.
-Damage assessment continues and restoration is ongoing.
-Updated restoration estimates will be provided once assessment is completed.
+As of this report, 788 customers are without power.
+Damage assessment is 80 percent complete and restoration is ongoing.
+Damage assessors found several broken poles, wire down and damaged equipment due to fallen trees.
+Entergy estimates all customers that can safely receive power should be restored by 10 p.m.
+Monday, October 12.

 Jackson - North, Jackson-South

-As of this report, approximately 4841 customers are without power in the Jackson area.
-Damage assessment is 40 percent complete.
-Damage assessors have found 12 broken poles and wire down as a result of fallen trees.
-Entergy crews along with additional restoration workers are continuing to work to restore power.
-Entergy estimates all customers that can safely receive power should be restored by 6 pm Sunday, October 11.
+As of this report, approximately 1697 customers are without power.
+Damage assessors found 12 broken poles and wire down as a result of fallen trees.
+Entergy crews along with additional restoration workers are working in the Old Canton Road, Country Club and North East areas to restore power.
+Entergy estimates all customers that can safely receive power should be restored by 6 p.m.
+Sunday, October 11.

 Restoration in this area is complete.
 Customers that are still without power and can receive power safely should contact 1-800-9OUTAGE 1-800-968-8243 or text OUT to 36778.